automonkey/digitize/README.md

 ### Setup

 Running deploy scripts will require [Terraform](https://www.terraform.io/).
-For macOS, suggest installing with [homebrew](https://brew.sh/).
-For explicit version of Terraform used on CI see version downloaded in script `build-scripts/ci-install-terraform.sh`.
+For macOS, suggest installing `tfenv` with [homebrew](https://brew.sh/).

-For instance:

-`brew install terraform`
+There is a `.terraform-version` file in the infra directory.
+You should use `tfenv install` and `tfenv use` to use the version defined in this file (this should be the same version as in `/build-scripts/ci-install-terraform.sh`).

 Deploy scripts also require the [AWS CLI](https://aws.amazon.com/cli/).
 Suggested way to install is with Python package from pip.
 Suggest installing in a [Python venv](https://docs.python.org/3/tutorial/venv.html) to create a dedicated operating environment for the project.